ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

     glue script
     glue scripts
         The script connecting every component together.
-A glue script connects a frontend, the remapper, compositors, and a backend.
-There is only one actual glue script in the python source code, but it has access to all the possible components that can be used.
-In the CSPP tarball, the individual glue bash scripts (ex. viirs2gtiff.sh) are just simple wrappers around the python call `python -m polar2grid.glue <frontend> <backend> -vv ...`, except for in rare cases where specific defaults are needed.
+A glue script connects a reader, the remapper, compositors, and a writer.
+The only glue script in Polar2Grid is called ``polar2grid.sh``, but in previous versions there were glue scripts named ``<reader>2<writer>.sh``.
+The bash script is simply a wrapper around the python call `python -m polar2grid.glue <reader> <writer> -vv ...`, except for in rare cases where specific defaults are needed, such as ``crefl2gtiff.sh``.

     product
     products